ugexe/zef/README.md

 - You can edit the `resources/config.json` file before you install zef.

-    When you `perl6 -I. bin/zef install .` that configuration file be be used to install zef and will also be installed with zef such that it will be the default.
+    When you `raku -I. bin/zef install .` that configuration file be be used to install zef and will also be installed with zef such that it will be the default.

 - You can create a `%config<RootDir>/config.json` file.